 TLG Bradford Centre Manager

-We are very sad to learn that Tomorrow’s People will be closing.
+We are very sad to learn that Tomorrow's People have closed.
 A fantastic charity, we have very much enjoyed working with them over the past few years.
 Since their launch 30 years ago, they have helped almost half a million young people on their journey into work.

 Our partnership with Tomorrow’s People focused on improving financial literacy and raising aspirations amongst some of the 16 -24 year olds the charity worked with, from some of the most socially deprived areas in the UK.
 We are proud to have worked with them in London, Glasgow and Edinburgh, and privileged to have had the opportunity to meet a few of the many extraordinary young people they have supported